NixOS/nixpkgs/pkgs/development/haskell-modules/HACKING.md

     script uses the `gh` command to merge the current PR and open a new one.
     You should only need to do this once.

+    This command can be used to authenticate:

     ```console
     $ gh auth login
+    ```

+    This command can be used to confirm that you have already authenticated:

+    ```console
+    $ gh auth status
     ```

 1. Make sure you have setup your `~/.cabal/config` file for authentication